 In its native habitat, blue star creeper is often found in moist areas with very bright dappled sunlight for the entire day.
 As a landscape plant, it can grow well in full direct sunlight in cooler regions, but in warmer regions it prefers some shade for part of the day.
 In shady conditions, the plant's growth may be more sparse, and flowers may be less plentiful.

 Blue star creeper is not picky when it comes to soil.
 As long as it is planted in a moist, well-draining medium it will be happy.
 It grows best in a slightly acidic soil, but easily tolerates neutral and even slightly alkaline conditions.

 Blue star creeper can be described as having medium water needs.
 During the summer, keep the soil moist with regular watering to support strong growth.
 A typical 1-inch-per-week watering schedule, preferably divided into two or more watering sessions, is ideal.
 Drought periods may see the plant go temporarily dormant, but don't let this go on for more than a few weeks.

-Also avoid overwatering this plant if it is growing in dense, clay soil, as this can foster fungal diseases.
+Also avoid overwatering this plant if it is growing in dense, clay soil, as this can foster fungal diseases and root rot.

 Temperature and Humidity

 Blue star creeper is reliably cold-hardy in USDA zones 6 to 8.
 They are resilient plants that can withstand temperatures as low as minus 4 degrees Fahrenheit with snow cover.
 In these regions, it is often a semi-evergreen plant that goes dormant in the winter.
 It thrives as a reliably evergreen plant in regions with milder temperatures, though it does not like the intense prolonged heat of the deep South.

 This plant does well in both dry and humid atmospheric conditions, provided soil moisture requirements are met.